heshan-madusanka/ROS2-jazzy-workshop-01/Prerequisites.md

 # Prerequisites and Installation Guide for ROS 2 Workshop
+Before participating in this workshop you should understand the core concepts of ROS 2 and have a working development environment.
+This workshop builds on foundational knowledge and practical skills; without them you will not be able to complete the exercises or follow the demonstrations.
+You are expected to review and complete the [official Beginner: CLI tools](https://docs.ros.org/en/jazzy/Tutorials/Beginner-CLI-Tools.html) and Beginner: Client libraries tutorials in the ROS 2 documentation prior to this session.

 Install colcon: colcon is an iteration on the ROS build tools catkin_make, catkin_make_isolated, catkin_tools and ament_tools.

     sudo apt install python3-colcon-common-extensions